To help you plan your visit, here you can find information about all our facilities and who to contact if you need to know more.

 Accessible events for visitors who are blind or partially sighted

-Find out about upcoming audio-described object handling sessions in the Information Age gallery.
+- We hold audio-described object handling sessions in the Information Age gallery every month.
+Find out more.

 Information Age gallery